- What is Data Independence in DBMS?

 Let’s discuss the properties of these two levels of data independence.

-Physical Data Independence can be defined as the ability to change the physical level without affecting the logical or Conceptual level.
+Definition: Physical Data Independence is the ability to change the physical level without affecting the logical or Conceptual level.
 Physical data independence gives us the freedom to modify the - Storage device, File structure, location of the database, etc. without changing the definition of conceptual or view level.

 Below changes can be done at the physical layer without affecting the conceptual layer -